oofnikj/jenkins-easy/README.md

 ## Maintenance

-Jenkins configuration should only be modified through the Helm values in order to be persistent.
+Jenkins configuration, including plugin installation and upgrades, should only be modified through the Helm values in order to be persistent.

 After making changes, re-run the final deploy step:
 ```sh